Some middle-class Malaysians say they are being ‘punished’ by PM Anwar’s planned subsidy cuts for ultra-rich

 As opposed to GST, a broad-based tax, Ms Welsh said the T15 policy extends the narrative of targeting the rich.
 However, she said this category is made up of 80 per cent of taxpayers and includes large numbers of the middle class.

-She believes this policy would alienate people that predominantly voted for Mr Anwar’s coalition, noting that a large number of Chinese and some Indians fall within this T15 group.
+She believes this policy would alienate people who predominantly voted for Mr Anwar’s coalition, noting that a large number of Chinese and some Indians fall within this T15 group.

 Will subsidies reach the poor?